Low-Dimensional Structure in the Space of Language Representations is Reflected in Brain Responses: Results

 \subsubsection{fMRI Data}

 We used functional magnetic resonance imaging (fMRI) data collected from 5 human subjects as they listened to English language podcast stories over Sensimetrics S14 headphones.
 Subjects were not asked to make any responses, but simply to listen attentively to the stories.
 For encoding model training, each subject listened to at approximately 5 hours of unique stories across 5 scanning sessions, yielding a total of 9,189 datapoints for each voxel across the whole brain.
 For model testing, the subjects listened to the same test story once in each session (i.e. 5 times).
 These responses were then averaged across repetitions.
 Training and test stimuli are listed in Appendix \ref{app:stimuli}.
+Only voxels within 8 mm of the mid-cortical surface were analyzed, yielding roughly 90,000 voxels per subject.
 Functional signal-to-noise ratios in each voxel were computed using the mean-explainable variance method from \citet{nishimoto2017eye} on the repeated test data.
-Only voxels within 8 mm of the mid-cortical surface were analyzed, yielding roughly 90,000 voxels per subject.
+A noise ceiling filter was applied to only include voxels from among these with a mean-explainable variance of at least 0.05.

 MRI data were collected on a 3T Siemens Skyra scanner at the University of Texas at Austin Biomedical Imaging Center using a 64-channel Siemens volume coil.
 Functional scans were collected using a gradient echo EPI sequence with repetition time (TR) = 2.00 s, echo time (TE) = 30.8 ms, flip angle = 71°, multi-band factor (simultaneous multi-slice) = 2, voxel size = 2.6mm x 2.6mm x 2.6mm (slice thickness = 2.6mm), matrix size = 84x84, and field of view = 220 mm.
 Anatomical data were collected using a T1-weighted multi-echo MP-RAGE sequence with voxel size = 1mm x 1mm x 1mm following the Freesurfer \cite{fischl2012freesurfer} morphometry protocol.